 - How much do the Commonwealth-funded colleges and universities currently spend on remediation for college students who enroll without the necessary academic qualifications?

 - Will Commonwealth institutions have the capacity to supply the kind of educated and trained graduates in the appropriate fields that are required to meet the needs of the Commonwealth’s emerging economy?

 - How do Pennsylvania institutions currently earn and spend their public and non-public funds?

 The Project was commenced in early summer 2005.
 Early steps included the collection of basic statistical data and a survey of high school graduates.
 Those survey results were by analyzed and combined with the analyses of IPEDS, PHEAA, and College Board data.

 The project’s focus then shifted to analyzing the match between the Commonwealth’s changing economy and the likely supply of college-educated workers.
 During this same time period, the project team analyzed the spending patterns reflected in the financial data that Commonwealth colleges and universities supply to IPEDS and the data that institutions receiving public appropriations from the Commonwealth supply to the legislature and other state agencies.

-The Education Policy and Leadership Center has partnered with The Learning Alliance for Higher Education at the University of Pennsylvania.
-The Learning Alliance is chaired by Dr. Robert Zemsky.
+The Education Policy and Leadership Center partnered with The Learning Alliance for Higher Education at the University of Pennsylvania.
+The Learning Alliance was chaired by Dr. Robert Zemsky.